 TWC-VR staff members must copy their immediate supervisor on all consultation requests.

-Eye Prescriptions
+D. Eye Prescriptions

 Eye prescriptions are provided by a physician for various purposes, including pre- and post-surgery care and the management of eye conditions to prevent vision deterioration.
 Common uses include treating eye infections, reducing inflammation, and preparing for or recovering from eye surgery.
 While some eye conditions are temporary and can be quickly resolved with eye drops, others, like glaucoma, require ongoing treatment.
 Typically, glaucoma is initially managed with prescription eye drops, which may be necessary for extended periods, often longer than three months.
 For most eye surgeries, eye drops are used for less than a month, with exceptions such as steroid drops for corneal transplants, which may be required for a longer duration.